jarviscog/jarviscog.github.io/content/posts/enhanced-flashbang.md

         time.sleep(0.01)
 {{< / highlight >}}

-The `is_white()` function can be adjusted for fine-tuning, but during testing we had no issues with a value of ~245.
+The `is_white()` function can be adjusted for fine-tuning, however during testing we had no issues with a value of ~245.

 ### Final Setup